-At December 31, 2020 and 2019, the subsidiary in Mainland China had no distributable retained earnings.
+At December 31, 2021 and 2020, the subsidiaries in Mainland China had no distributable retained earnings.

 According to the US tax laws, dividends payable by the Group's US entity, to non-US resident enterprises shall be subject to 30% withholding tax.
 A lower withholding tax rate may be applied if there is a tax treaty between US and the jurisdiction of the foreign investors.
 For the Group, the applicable rate is 5%.
 The Group is therefore liable for withholding taxes on dividends distributed by those subsidiaries established in US.